handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 * `utf8_general_bin`

 You can learn more about [Character Sets and Collations](https://docs.pingcap.com/tidb/stable/character-set-and-collation) in the TiDB documentation.
 To verify which character set you’re using, follow the steps in [Check the database character set settings](#check-the-database-collation-settings).

-### Stop writing data while exporting data to the Aurora database

-To keep data consistency, you must stop writing data to Aurora.
-This is because Amazon Aurora does not support `GLOBAL READ LOCK`.
-The easiest way is to avoid writing data while you are exporting it.
-For more details, see this [Amazon support article](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls).

 ### TiDB Cloud cluster requirements